 Ray is an experienced Social Worker within the Children Services Team.
 He has been qualified since 1999 and has mainly worked with adolescents.
 Ray was also a working member of Dundee City Councils Fostering and Adoption panel for around three years.

 He became interested in ADHD and associated conditions through his work as more and more young people were referred to his service who had a diagnoses of ADHD.
-Ray has attempted to gain a more in depth knowledge of the condition in order to provide a better and more understanding service to the many young people that he works with on a daily basis.

 Georgia is local Councillor for Ward 5 Maryfield with experience in youth work and Project Management.
 In her Councillor role she supports schemes which will improve the lives of her local community.